 7. Email marketing/segmentation

 Privacy is top of mind for internet providers and users alike.
 Show the same consideration to your email list.
 When you’re email marketing, segment your list and send personalized emails to different segments.

 By doing so, you can add value to each member of your email list.
-Be thoughtful with your email marketing, and make sure it’s easy for members of your list to opt-out.
+Be thoughtful with your campaign in email marketing, and make sure it’s easy for members of your list to opt-out.

 8. Interactive content